detranam/catholic_csvs/README.md

 ## NOTE

-All CSV files have an end of line of \r\n, and their delimiter is always a semicolon (;).
+All CSV files have an end of line of \r\n, and their delimiter is always a tab. ('\t').
 The first line is always the header.
+Yes, I know the title is 'csv' and I'm using tsv.
+It's easier for some to use.

-## General CSV Files
+## General TSV Files

 These are all files that might be useful for application development for religious (Catholic, most likely) applications.
 Feel free to use any of them!